pytorch/pytorch/docs/source/notes/hip.rst

 TensorFloat-32(TF32) on ROCm
 ----------------------------

-TF32 is not supported on ROCm
+TF32 is not supported on ROCm.

 .. _rocm-memory-management: